 But, then I started to grow.

+And that growth brought in some income.
 Which meant I had a little bit more money to spend.

 I knew the importance of investing back in my business, so I started trading some of my money for time.